-6.1 What is the scope of patent protection?
+6.1 What is the scope of patent protection for digital health technologies?

 Monopoly patent protection is available for novel, non-obvious products or processes which have industrial application.
 Fees are payable on application and renewal.
-Protection lasts 20 years from the date of application, once the patent is granted (see UK Patents Act 1977).
+Protection lasts 20 years from the date of application once the patent is granted (see UK Patents Act 1977).

-6.2 What is the scope of copyright protection?
+6.2 What is the scope of copyright protection for digital health technologies?

-Right to prevent copying, dealing in copies, issuance of copies to the public, performance, broadcast, or adaptation for (relevant works only):
+The right to prevent copying, dealing in copies, issuance of copies to the public, performance, broadcast or adaptation for (relevant works only):